zlokquay/legisme/dev-internship.md

 - https://www.codewars.com/kata/directions-reduction (Level 5)

 ### App - Model, View, Controller (MVC) backend with [Ruby on Rails](http://guides.rubyonrails.org/v5.0/getting_started.html)
+- **Hide any API keys you use from Github using the .gitignore file.**
 - Save data to PostgreSQL with Rails and Active Record
 - Navigate around app using Ruby on Rails MVC conventions
 - Use the [HTTParty](https://github.com/jnunemaker/httparty) gem to make HTTP requests from the backend instead of [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)